Select Page

 1. Historical Background

-After World War II, Germany was divided into four occupation zones, each controlled by a different Allied power: the Soviet Union, the United States, Great Britain, and France.
-Berlin, located deep within Soviet-controlled territory, was also divided into these four sectors.
+After World War II, Germany was divided into four occupation zones, each controlled by a different Allied power: Following World War II the Soviet Union joined with the United States Great Britain and France to control four parts of Germany.
+This division pattern extended to Berlin which stood within Soviet territory.

-By examining a Cold War map of East and West Berlin, we can gain a better understanding of the specific locations and features within the divided city.
+Looking closely at Cold War maps of Berlin shows us exactly where East and West Berlin existed and what features were present within each sector.
 Here are some key points to consider when looking at the map:

 East Berlin: